CleanCocoa/OpenAny/README.md

 3. Copy the bundle ID out of the dialog,<br>
    <img src="screenshots/openany_bundle-id.png" alt="Screenshot of the Bundle ID extractor" width="300">
 4. then close it (and quit the app).

-> ⚠️ For apps, you need the bundle identifier.
-PR's welcome for lookup of application by name!

 ## Why `file://`?!